 Our kids will grow up to be adults who will get to make choices about how they want to live their lives.
 They need to understand that while they may make a wrong choice, they may lose something wonderful.
 They might lose their ice cream for the night if they choose not to eat their dinner, but you still love them.
 You can take away their ice cream without yelling at them.
 If you are okay with your own feelings of, “Oh shoot!
 I wanted to control this kid.
 I wanted him to eat his dinner.”
 If you are okay with, “No, it’s okay.
 He gets to choose.
 If he doesn’t want to eat his dinner, that is totally fine.
 He doesn’t get his ice cream then, but that is totally fine,” I’m still able to come at my child from a place of love, acceptance, warmth, and no guilt feelings on my part for not letting him have his ice cream.
 I wanted to give that example of how you could “discipline” your kids without losing any of your love and affection for them.

 DAVE: That’s exactly right.
 It’s a contractual cause and effect.
 It’s an understanding from the beginning.
 Actually, if you do that well with your kids, they will agree ahead of time to that type of punishment.

 NATALIE: Yes, they will.

-NATALIE: This is your huge, amazing, incredible opportunity and training ground to figure out your own emotional … the areas where you are emotionally deficient … I shouldn’t say deficient.
+NATALIE: This is your huge, amazing, incredible opportunity and training ground to figure out your own areas where you are emotionally deficient… I shouldn’t say “deficient.”
 It’s where you have those opportunities to grow.
 Your kids and your marriage will be the things that help you to see where those are, and then you can do that personal work.
-But I really do believe … It’s sad that the church says, “It’s so selfish to focus on yourself.”
+It’s sad that the church says, “It’s so selfish to focus on yourself.”
 If you don’t focus on your own personal inner work, if you don’t have a safe welcoming place for yourself, you are not going to be able to create safe welcoming places for anyone else.